Following topics are covered in this business analysis tutorial

 Business Analyst career path

-Moving ahead in this business analysis tutorial, let us discuss the ideal career path of a business analyst.
-To become a business analyst, a bachelor’s degree in management is required.
+Moving ahead in this business analysis tutorial, let us discuss the ideal career path of a business analyst and how to become a business analyst.

 The candidate is required to have some experience in business administration and needs to know various concepts that will be used in their business analyst roles.

 The career path for a business analyst is not a straight line, and the graph depends on where the starting point is in terms of business analyst roles.
 The traditional career growth is moving up to higher-level roles, from business analyst to senior business analyst to business architect.